New Zealand Stakes

-The New Zealand Stakes currently run as the Bonecrusher New Zealand Stakes is a Group One thoroughbred horse race in New Zealand.
+The New Zealand Stakes, currently run as the Bonecrusher New Zealand Stakes, is a Group One thoroughbred horse race in New Zealand.

-It is run at Ellerslie racecourse on the final day of the Auckland Cup Week Carnival in March for a stake of $200,000.
+It is run at Ellerslie Racecourse on Champions Day in March of every year, with a stake of $1 million.

 History

-The New Zealand Stakes was introduced as a weight-for-age race in the 1974/75 New Zealand racing season.
+The New Zealand Stakes was introduced as a weight-for-age race in the 1974–75 New Zealand racing season.

 It has been run under the following names depending on sponsors: